 The Companies Act 2006 set out in Part 10 chapter 2 ‘General duties of Directors’.
 These place a fiduciary duty and duty of care and skill on all statutory Directors of a company.
-The general duties can be found under sections 171 to 177 of the Companies Act 2006.
+The general duties can be found under sections 171 to 177 of the Companies Act 2006 and must be adhered to.

 The fiduciary duty owed by a Director to the company is one of ‘trust’.
 Directors are required to act in the best interests of the company, in good faith and honesty.